 4. Get out of the B2C business.
 Many big EMRs are rapidly creating direct to consumer products, mostly in the form of a patient portal.
 This is being driven by:

 - the belief that consumers will continue to be more and more engaged in their care

-- the government is requiring it as part of meaningful use; though it’s mostly being driven by the latter, which is a recipe for really weak consumer products
+- the government requires it as part of meaningful use; though it’s mostly being driven by the latter, which is a recipe for weak consumer products

 Take a look at the app store ratings of many of the big health IT apps — consumer expectations of what makes a good app are much too high for an enterprise-focused vendor to meet at this point.
 To compete in the consumer space, you have to be totally focused on the consumer.
 It has to be an obsession.
 Take a look at a company like Oscar Health that has built their entire business around consumer experience.
 This isn’t a criticism of the EMRs; they do lots and lots of things really well.
 The point is that they should focus on those things and double down on them.
 Moving to the consumer space is too hard and too competitive and too much of a distraction.
 The better approach is to buy or partner with an organization that is built around the consumer.

 Brian Manning helps early stage technology companies with business development, product development, and marketing.
 He blogs at his self-titled site, Brian Manning.